Back in Roman times and up through the centuries, Bellinzona has served as a gateway city.

 If you time your visit for a Saturday, even better.
 This is when the weekly farmers' market takes place all over the old town.
 Deli meats, raw cuts, fresh fish, alpine cheese, dried herbs, organic vegetables, pastries, bread, and polenta a-go-go...
 You name it and you can probably find it!
 Simply let your nose guide the way and you will surely feel satisfied by the time the church bells ring at noon.

 Not to miss: a visit to the castles of Bellinzona

 Together, the three castles comprise a unique UNESCO World Heritage site.
-The mighty walls, towers, battlements and gates of these imposing fortresses never cease to astonish us.
+The mighty walls, towers, battlements, and gates of these imposing fortresses never cease to astonish us.
 So far, we have only visited the museum at Castelgrande.
-But in fact, each of the castle houses its own museum.
+But in fact, each of the castles houses its own museum.